logchimp/docs/docs/config.md

 <!-- components -->
 import Blockquote from "@/components/Blockquote"

-You can configure LogChimp site using `logchimp.config.json` file.
+Step by step guide for you to configure LogChimp site using `logchimp.config.json` file.

 ## Overview